Vena contracta: Shotguns

 Vena Contracta was a term used by several English shotgun builders of the 19th and 20th Century.
 The gun barrels of sporting shotguns tapered very heavily from the breech to the muzzle.
 Thus a gun with a 12 bore breech would have a 20 bore muzzle.
-The idea was to retain the advantages a heavy-hitting large bore shotgun while retaining the lesser recoil and easy maneuverability of a small bore.
+The idea was to retain the advantages of a heavy-hitting large bore shotgun while retaining the lesser recoil and easy maneuverability of a small bore.
 Several leading firms built this type of gun but it proved unpopular and most were returned to the manufacturers for large bore barrels.
 To most shooters perhaps the idea of placing a 12 bore cartridge into a 20 bore barrel was too "explosive".
 Complete functioning examples are now rare, though they are still not highly sought after.

 Coefficient of contraction

 The coefficient of contraction is defined as the ratio between the area of the jet at the vena contracta and the area of the orifice.

 Cc = Area at vena contracta/Area of orifice.

 The typical value may be taken as 0.611 for a sharp orifice (concentric with the flow channel).
-The smaller the value, the more effect the vena contracta has.
+The smaller the value, the greater the effect the vena contracta has.